-Safety Standards: Managers must ensure the job safety of everyone on site.
-This includes checking and rechecking standard safety parameters are met, possible hazards are eliminated and everyone is briefed and trained in safety protocols.
+Safety Standards: Managers must ensure the job safety of everyone on-site, including checking and rechecking that parameters meet standard safety, eliminate possible hazards, and be briefed and trained in safety protocols.

-Contract Administration: Everyone is bound to a contract and work is to be done only according to the specifications of the contract.
-It is the duty of the construction manager to ensure that the provisions of the contract are being met and all involved parties are content.
+Contract Administration: Everyone is bound to a contract, and work is to be done only according to the contract’s specifications.
+They must ensure that they meet the agreement’s provisions and all involved parties are content.

-Information & Awareness: It is the responsibility of construction managers to keep every involved party up to date on the status of the project and make sure that everyone is on the same page.
+Information & Awareness: It is their responsibility to keep every involved party up to date on the project’s status and make sure that everyone is on the same page.
 They must be ready to deal with all questions and queries that any party may have.
 They are the ones who resolve issues firsthand.

-With so many roles and responsibilities, a construction manager can demand a high level of respect and money for their services.
-Clients are looking for industry-certified individuals who have work experience in the field of construction.
-To start, one may pursue a career in construction by joining one of the top trade schools in a construction technician program.
-With this certification program, one can work in the field of construction and gain work experience and on-the-job training.
-Eventually, one can go on to become a construction manager by getting few industry certifications by qualifying a written exam for the role of construction manager.
+With so many roles and responsibilities, a manager in the construction industry can demand a high level of respect and money for their services.
+Therefore, clients are looking for industry-certified individuals who have work experience in the field of construction.
+To start, one may pursue a career in construction by joining one of the top construction schools in a construction technician program.
+With this certification program, one can work in construction and gain work experience and on-the-job training.
+Eventually, one can become a construction manager by getting few industry certifications by qualifying for a written exam for the role.